latchbio/MMseqs2-App/docker-compose/README.md

-Search Server for MMseqs2 and Foldseek
+MMseqs2 Search Server
 =====================

 Setup
 -----

-### Setting up the Search Server for MMseqs2 and Foldseek
+### Setting up the MMseqs2 Search Server

-Install `docker`, `docker-compose` and `git` on your server.
+Install docker (>=17.05) and docker-compose (>=1.10.0) and git on your server.

 If you want to run multiple worker instances, make sure to either use the AUFS or overlay/overlay2 storage drivers.
 Without these, the database indices will be held multiple times in main memory and performance will degrade.

 To check out the repository, run:
 ```